istio/istio.io/content/en/docs/setup/upgrade/cni-helm-upgrade/index.md

 ### Istio CNI upgrade

-If you have installed or are planning to install [Istio CNI](/docs/setup/additional-setup/cni/), choose one of the following **mutually exclusive** options to check whether Istio CNI is already installed and to upgrade it:
+If you have installed or are planning to install [Istio CNI](/docs/setup/additional-setup/cni/), you can check whether Istio CNI is already installed and to upgrade it.
 You can use Kubernetes’ rolling update mechanism to upgrade the Istio CNI components.
 This is suitable for cases where `kubectl apply` was used to deploy Istio CNI.

 1. To check whether `istio-cni` is installed, search for `istio-cni-node` pods and in which namespace they are running (typically, `kube-system` or `istio-system`):